amaralc/career-and-team-roles/README.md

 - [ ] (Problem Solving) Provided technical leadership across the organization.
 - [ ] (Measurable) Conducted at least XX technical presentations or workshops for the engineering team.

-**Senior Engineering Manager (L5 - M2):** With significant experience and expertise (over 15 years), Senior Engineering Managers oversee multiple engineering teams, drive the overall engineering strategy, and ensure successful delivery of projects.
+### Senior Engineering Manager (L5 - M2)
+With significant experience and expertise (over 15 years), Senior Engineering Managers oversee multiple engineering teams, drive the overall engineering strategy, and ensure successful delivery of projects.
 They mentor and guide engineering managers, collaborate with cross-functional stakeholders, and contribute to high-level technical decision-making.
 This is a senior management role.

 - [ ] (Collaboration) Collaborated with cross-functional stakeholders to align on project objectives.
 - [ ] (Communication) Communicated strategically with all levels in the organization and stakeholders.